 Zero HungerProvide relief to families and children ravaged by hunger in crisis communities

 Water AidProvide families and communities with access to clean drinking water and latrines for sanitation

 Orphan CareOrphans and children are the most vulnerable members of society in dire need of our support

 Fidya and Kaffarah are both charitable donations given by Muslims as a form of compensation for missed or broken fasts during Ramadan.
 Fidya is usually given when a person is unable to fast due to illness, pregnancy, or other valid reasons.
 The donation is meant to provide food to those in need, and it is calculated as the cost of two meals for each day missed.

 Kaffarah, on the other hand, is a donation given for deliberately breaking a fast without a valid reason.
 In this case, the donation is intended to provide aid to those in need, and it is calculated as the cost of feeding 60 people.

-The donations are typically given to organizations or individuals who distribute the food to those in need, such as mosques, charities, or other community organizations.
+The donations collected are used to distribute food aid to those in need across all regions where we have programming.
 The goal is to provide assistance to those who are less fortunate and help them to observe the holy month of Ramadan.